lseman/atchim/README.md

 - Each time you execute a command in your shell, the atchim client sends this command to the server for logging.

 - Use ctrl + r to interactively search your command history using fzf.

+- Use the assh wrapper if you want to log ssh commands to the database.